RogerMReyes/Reading-Notes/structure-web-pages-with-HTML.md

 # HTLM: Hyper Text Markup Language

-Hypertext refers to links that conect web pages to one another.
+Hypertext refers to links that connect web pages to one another.

 ## Anatomy of an HTML element